hasX-Git/telegram-bot/README.md

     git clone https://github.com/hasX-Git/telegram-bot.git

 ### 2. Working with .example files
-There are 3 example files: .env.example, Dockerfile.Example, and docker-compose_example.yml.
+There are 3 example files: .env_example, Dockerfile_example, and docker-compose_example.yml.

 These are templates for .env, Dockerfile and docker-compose.yml respectively.